SerpentDragon/OtusCourse/README.md

 # Otus Course

-## Lab1
+## Lab3
-Create my first CMakeLists.txt.
-Write a simple "Hello World" program and create a .deb packet.
+I am to create my custom allocator & use it with std::map and my custom container